cguegi/azure-databricks-airflow-example/README.md

 7. Open the airflow web UI: `http://<hostname>:8080` and click on 'Admin' and select 'Connections'.
 Check the adb_workspace connection.

 #### Creating the Airflow DAG for the data pipline
-Airflow workflows are defined in Python scripts, which provide a set of building blocks to communicate with a wide array of technologies.
+Airflow workflows are defined in Python scripts, which provide a set of building blocks to communicate with a wide array of technologies (bash scripts, python functions etc.).
 Basically, a workflow consist of a series of tasks modeled as a Directed Acyclic Graph or DAG.

-Store the script in ~/airflow/dags/

 ```python
 import airflow